danb35/freenas-iocage-caddy/README.md

 - CONFIG_PATH: This is the path to your Caddyfile, defaults to $POOL_PATH/caddy.
 - INTERFACE: The network interface to use for the jail.
 Defaults to `vnet0`.
 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.
 - DNS_PLUGIN: This contains the name of the DNS validation plugin you'll use with Caddy to validate domain control.
-Visit the Caddy download page to see the DNS authentication plugins currently available.
-To build Caddy with your desired plugin, use the last part of the "Package" on that page as DNS_PLUGIN in your nextcloud-config file.
-E.g., if the package name is github.com/caddy-dns/cloudflare, you'd set DNS_PLUGIN=cloudflare.
+Visit the [Caddy download page](https://caddyserver.com/download) to see the DNS authentication plugins currently available.
+To build Caddy with your desired plugin, use the last part of the "Package" on that page as DNS_PLUGIN in your `caddy-config` file.
+E.g., if the package name is `github.com/caddy-dns/cloudflare`, you'd set `DNS_PLUGIN=cloudflare`.
 From that page, there are also links to the documentation for each plugin, which will describe what credentials are needed.

 Also, HOST_NAME needs to resolve to your jail from inside your network.
 You'll probably need to configure this on your router.
 If you're unable to do so, you can edit the hosts file on your client computers to achieve this result.